 Albert and Louise Ordean came to Duluth in 1882, shortly after they married.
 Mr. Ordean entered the wholesale grocery trade and later served as the longtime president of the First National Bank of Duluth.
 As a leader in commerce and trade, and as a friend of President William McKinley and railroad magnate James A. Hill, Mr. Ordean was offered positions of national prestige in commerce and government.
 However, he and Mrs. Ordean chose to stay in Duluth where they became active in many local charities, particularly the Duluth Children’s Home—although the couple never had children of their own.

-In 1926, Albert Ordean drafted a will calling for “A corporation for the purpose of furnishing relief and charity…without discrimination as to age, sex, color, or religion.”
-Mr. Ordean died in 1928 at the age of 72 and after the death of his wife Louise, The Ordean Foundation was created on December 19,1933.
+Albert Ordean’s generous will called for the creation of a charity to administer and furnish relief and charity for Duluth’s poor without discrimination to age, sex, color or religious inclination of the beneficiary.
+Mr. Ordean died in 1928 at the age of 72, and a year after the death of Mrs. Ordean, the Ordean Foundation was officially incorporated on December 19, 1933.

 Photograph Taken 1925